Policy: Joint and dual award PhD degree

 Individual Dual Award/Cotutelle PhD Program

-- An Individual Dual Award/Cotutelle PhD Program agreement may be signed by ANU and another institution.
+- An Individual Dual Award/Cotutelle PhD Program agreement must be signed by ANU Dean Higher Degree Research and the equivalent delegate from the partner institution.

 - PhD Candidates are supervised by an ANU supervisor and a supervisor at the approved partner institution.